 When to Visit the Lake District

 The Lake District is an all-season destination, with an overall temperate, if rainy, climate.
 Spring and summer, from November to April, are drier months than the winter months but travelers can expect rain at any time.
 Rain is particularly heavier from May to October and can be very cold.
+Visitors should be aware that flooding can alter travel plans, and it is always recommended that travelers check the weather in Temuco, Valdivia, and Puerto Montt depending on their destination.

 Shopping and Restaurant Tips